ImProver: Agent-Based Automated Proof Optimization: Automated Proof Optimization with

-More specifically, example retrieval selects the most relevant user-generated examples of proof optimization on a specific metric.
-Namely, each metric is loaded with a cached (vector) database populated with human-made examples of preoptimized and postoptimized pairs of Lean theorems.
-The number of examples that are retrieved is user-specified.

-Document retrieval extracts information using MMR from a pair of fixed (vector) databases.
-The databases store semantically chunked data from the Theorem Proving in Lean (TPiL) handbook -- containing syntax guides and tactic explanations -- and the Mathlib mathematics libary -- containing thousands of theorems and lemmas.
-The chunking is handled by a recursive character splitter, which splits the TPiL markdown files at on its headers and Mathlib files at the start of theorems, examples, lemmas, and definitions -- with chunk sizes of 1000 characters with a 200 character overlap.
+\methodname{} uses MMR (Maximum Marginal Relevance)-based~\citep{10.1145/290941.291025} retrieval-augmented generation to select relevant examples and documents.
+More specifically, for a user-specified $k$, example retrieval selects the $k$ most relevant examples of proof optimization on a specific metric. additionally, document retrieval extracts information using MMR from a pair of fixed (vector) databases for the specified metric.
+The databases store syntactically chunked data from the Theorem Proving in Lean (TPiL) handbook -- containing syntax guides and tactic explanations -- and the Mathlib mathematics libary -- containing thousands of theorems and lemmas.

 The Mathlib retriever finds the top $k$ documents that score the highest MMR score against the current theorem, the TPiL retriever finds the top $k$ documents that score the highest MMR score against the current theorem in context and all current error messages.
 This retrieval process helps in generating more contextually accurate prompts that allow the language model to better correct its own errors as well as find useful lemmas to reference.